tjhelton/js-sc/scripts/tj_bulk_scripts/remove_user_from_all_groups/README.md

 This script removes users provided in the `input.csv` file from all groups of which they may be a member.
 The results are saved in an `output.csv` file, indicating the status of each user/group removal.

-## Overview

-The script reads user IDs from `input.csv`, retrieves all groups associated with each user, removes the user from those groups via API, and logs the results in `output.csv`.

 ## Prerequisites

 - Node.js (>= 20.x)